How to Appeal against a School Exclusion

 Share Article:

-If your child has been excluded from a mainstream or academy school, there are several steps you can take.
+If your child has been excluded from a mainstream or academy school, there are several steps you can take to challenge the decision.

 Challenge the Decision

-For more information see School Exclusion and Expulsion Appeals or get in touch with our Education Solicitors and SEN Lawyers for legal advice.
+For more information see School Exclusion and Expulsion Appeals or get in touch with our education solicitors for legal advice.

 Ask for an Independent Review